Event planning checklist

 3. Plan out the work – and delegate!

-Working together on a timetable with all the main dates and deadlines on it can help clarify how much work there is to do, and when.
+Working together on a plan that includes all the main dates and deadlines can help clarify how much work there is to do, and when each bit of work needs to be done.
 You may want to establish a core planning group to organise the event, with additional volunteers to help out on the day.
 Be clear about what the roles and tasks are, and who is doing what.

 Most events are too much work for two or three people.
 Try to get more people involved by:

-Think about asking other local organisations to get involved.
-They may have the expertise to take a major aspect of the event off your hands.
+Think about asking other local groups to get involved.
+They may be able and willing to take responsibility for a particular aspect of the event, so that your group has less to organise.

 Make sure everyone knows what is going on.
-Reporting regularly to the other people organising the event and to the whole group is not just politeness – it can stop an individual or an organising committee from making costly mistakes.
+Reporting regularly to the other people organising the event and to the whole group is essential – it can stop an individual or an organising committee from making costly mistakes.

 Be clear about how, when and what you are going to communicate with each other as a group.
 Will you email a list of organisers and volunteers?
 Will you meet on a weekly basis?
-How will people know when you’ve completed a task?
+How will other people know when you have completed a task?

 4. Practical considerations